-We continue to incorporate cyber and physical security risks into our enterprise risk management framework.
-This provides a more comprehensive approach to understanding these risks in relation to other enterprise risks.
-It also allows us to make security decisions based on the level of risk, as well as our priorities and resources.
+AEP evaluates cyber and physical security risks using our risk management process, providing a more comprehensive approach to understanding and managing these risks in relation to other enterprise risks.
+It also enables decision-making based on the level of acceptable risk, as well as our priorities and resources.

 - Cyber & Physical Security

-AEP learns from and takes actions based on real-world events that occur.
+AEP learns from and takes actions based on real-world events.
 Our Defense in Depth approach to cyber and physical security allows us to deal with threats in real time.
-These strategies include monitoring, alerting and emergency response; employee education; forensic analysis; disaster recovery; and criminal activity reporting.
-We also maintain critical partnerships with the public sector, peers and other industries.
-Through rapid notification and response when attacks and disasters are underway, we can reduce the impacts of cyberattacks and avoid or mitigate the damage before the full effect of the threat is realized.
+These strategies include proactive threat intelligence, monitoring, alerting and emergency response; employee education; forensic analysis; disaster recovery; and criminal activity reporting.
+Through rapid notification and response when attacks and disasters are underway, we can reduce the impacts of cyberattacks and avoid or mitigate the damage before experiencing the full impact of the threat.

-The cyber and physical security of the bulk electric system (BES) is regulated by the federal government through the North American Electric Reliability Corporation (NERC) Critical Infrastructure Protection (CIP) Reliability Standards.
+The cyber and physical security of the bulk electric system (BES) is highly regulated by the federal government through the North American Electric Reliability Corporation (NERC) Critical Infrastructure Protection (CIP) Reliability Standards.
 We are routinely audited for compliance with federal standards in both cyber and physical security.
-In addition, the Board of Directors’ Audit Committee reviews our cyber and physical security efforts, which also are reviewed annually with the full Board.
+In addition, the Board of Directors and the Audit Committee review our cyber and physical security efforts.

 To ensure our security controls are comprehensive, effective and in compliance with regulatory requirements, we have established a robust, collaborative security policy management program that aligns with the National Institute of Standards and Technology (NIST) Cybersecurity Framework.
 Our resulting policies and standards are jointly developed with AEP’s business areas, through the Enterprise Security Advisory Council, to maximize adoption and implementation of standard controls, thereby reducing security risk to AEP.